Lagash: Entemena

+Under the Akkadian Empire

 In his conquest of Sumer circa 2300 BC, Sargon of Akkad, after conquering and destroying Uruk, then conquered Ur and E-Ninmar and "laid waste" the territory from Lagash to the sea, and from there went on to conquer and destroy Umma, and he collected tribute from Mari and Elam.
 He triumphed over 34 cities in total.

 Sargon's son and successor Rimush faced widespread revolts, and had to reconquer the cities of Ur, Umma, Adab, Lagash, Der, and Kazallu from rebellious ensis.

-Rimush introduced mass slaughter and large scale destruction of the Sumerian city-states, and maintained meticulous records of his destructions.
+Rimush introduced mass slaughter and large scale destruction of the Sumerian city-states, and maintained meticulous records of his destruction.
 Most of the major Sumerian cities were destroyed, and Sumerian human losses were enormous: for the cities of Ur and Lagash, he records 8,049 killed, 5,460 "captured and enslaved" and 5,985 "expelled and annihilated".

-Stele of the victory of Rimush over Lagash

 A Victory Stele in several fragments (three in total, Louvre Museum AO 2678) has been attributed to Rimush on stylistic and epigraphical grounds.
 One of the fragments mentions Akkad and Lagash.
 It is thought that the stele represents the defeat of Lagash by the troops of Akkad.
 The stele was excavated in ancient Girsu, one of the main cities of the territory of Lagash.

 Second dynasty of Lagash (c.
-2230–2110 BC)

-This period lasted c.
-2230–2110 BC (Middle chronology).
-These rulers achieved a Sumerian revival, following the rise and fall of the Semitic Akkadian Empire, and the conquests of the Gutian dynasty.
-The Second dynasty of Lagash rose at the time the Gutians were ruling in central Mesopotamia.
-The rulers of Lagash, only taking the title of Ensi, or Governors, achieved and maintained a high level of independence from the Gutians in the southernmost areas of Mesoptamia.
-Under Gudea, Lagash had a golden age, and seemed to enjoy a high level of independence from the Gutians.
+2260 – c.
+2023 BC)

+During the reigns of the first two rulers of this dynasty Lugal-ushumgal (under Naram-Sin and Shar-Kali-Sharri) and Puzur-Mama (under Shar-kali-shari), Lagash was still under the control of the Akkadian Empire.
+It has been suggested that another governor, Ur-e, fell between them.
+After the death of Shar-Kali-shari Puzur-Mama declared Lagash independent (known from an inscription that may also mention Elamite ruler Kutik-Inshushinak).
+This independence appears to have been tenuous as Akkadian Empire ruler Dudu reports taking booty from there.